-Realizing this fundamental truth about the origin of the tragedy can allow you to understand and sympathize with your loved one.
-Free yourself from guilt and embrace compassion.
-In the aftermath of loss, it is often useful to participate in healing actions.
-Tell the story of your loved one’s life, find ways to honor their memory, and cultivate compassion for others who suffer with mental illness.
+Realizing these fundamental truths – that it is not your fault and that they suffering from depression – can allow you to understand and sympathize with your loved one.
+Free yourself from guilt and anger and embrace compassion.
+After a loss, it is often helpful to participate in healing actions.
+Tell the story of your loved one’s life, find ways to honor their memory, and cultivate compassion for others who suffer from mental illness.

 For this reason, counseling is often needed to help suicide loss survivors see the situation clearly.
-A trained psychiatrist can help you to understand the psychiatric problems that your loved one struggled with and the basis for their mental suffering.
+A trained psychiatrist can help you to understand the psychiatric problems your loved one faced and the basis for their mental suffering.
 He or she may also be able to help you recognize unhealthy patterns of thinking that will help you to grieve in a healthy manner.
 You may even be struggling with post-traumatic stress disorder (PTSD), which a therapist could help you to treat.

 Stay connected with the people in your life who matter to you.
 Isolation breeds unhappiness, especially after a traumatic event.
 If you are a person of faith, visit with people in your spiritual community.
 Invite friends over or go out to social events.
 Talk to family members often, and look for opportunities to socialize with others.
 Those who have lost loved ones to suicide often struggle with depression in the months after the loss, and studies indicate that social interaction is a great way to decrease depression.

-In the aftermath of suicide, find ways to remember the positive impact that your loved one had on the lives of others.
-You may want to participate in certain rituals to honor their memory, such as attending a prayer vigil or gathering with loved ones to share your thoughts about the person who died.
-Through stories and memories, remind others of the meaningful life that your loved one lived.
+In the aftermath of suicide, find ways to remember the positive impact your loved one had on the lives of others.
+You may want to participate in certain rituals to honor their memory, such as attending a prayer vigil or gathering with loved ones to share your thoughts about the person you’ve lost.
+Through stories and memories, remind others of the meaningful life your loved one lived.